SonniesEdge/inuitcss-guide/README.md

 # The helpless developer's guide to InuitCSS
 Demystifying the InuitCSS experience.

-[The official guide](https://github.com/inuitcss/getting-started) doesn't really cut it when it comes to explaining how to use [InuitCSS](https://github.com/inuitcss).
+[The official guide](https://github.com/inuitcss/getting-started) doesn't really cut it when it comes to explaining how to use the latest, ultra-modular version of [InuitCSS](https://github.com/inuitcss).
 Here's something that hopefully makes things a bit easier to understand.

 ## Philosophy
 InuitCSS is based on the Inverted Triangle philiosphy of CSS inheritence, an attempt to express best practice in large-scale web projects.
-The things at the top should be extremely generic, while those at the bottom should be ultra-specific overrides.
+The rules at the top should be extremely generic, while those at the bottom should be ultra-specific overrides.

 ![](stack.png)

-<http://csswizardry.net/talks/2014/11/itcss-dafed.pdf> - a talk that might help understanding it more.

-<http://www.creativebloq.com/web-design/manage-large-scale-web-projects-new-css-architecture-itcss-41514731> - Interview with Harry Roberts on IT CSS

 * **Settings:** Global variables, site-wide settings, config switches, etc.
 * **Tools:** Site-wide mixins and functions.
 * **Generic:** Low-specificity, far-reaching rulesets (e.g. resets).